boyvanamstel/posts.boy.sh/_posts/2019-07-18-distracted-by-time.md

 ## Timeless
 I’m working on a more natural way of getting the most out of my day: it’s an app called Timeless.
 At its core it gives me a generic sense of what part of the day I’m in: morning, lunch time, noon etc.

-Instead of breaking concentration or induce stress it lets me continue working when I’m still in the time bracket I’m expecting to get stuff done.
+Instead of breaking concentration or induce stress it lets me continue working when I’m still in the time range I’m expecting to get stuff done.
 Then, in a glance, it lets me know that I’ve entered a new part of the day.
 If it’s between 12pm and 2pm I should probably get lunch.

 There’s no notification to ‘get lunch now’, just a hint that when I’m ready I should probably go grab something to eat.